 In 1987 QPX Minerals completed 3 NQ drill holes (524 m), took 301 rock samples, 3005 soil samples and 50 line kilometres of ground magnetics and EM, mainly on the Astro 1 claim, located immediately east of the PDL claim.
-A portion of this work was carried out the eastern side of the PDL claim.
-(Assessment Report 18251).
+A portion of this work was carried out the eastern side of the PDL claim (Assessment Report 18251).
+In 1988 QPX Minerals completed 23 trenches totalling 650 metres to test areas of anomalous geochemistry and geophysics (Assessment Report 18284).

-In 1988 QPX Minerals completed 23 trenches totalling 650 metres (Assessment Report 18284).
-During the 1988 exploration, an argillic-altered and silicified system in a biotite porphyritic andesite of the Marron volcanics was discovered on the Astro34 claim which was optioned from Pacific Petroleum.
+Also during the 1988 exploration, an argillic-altered and silicified system in a biotite porphyritic andesite of the Marron volcanics was discovered on the Astro34 claim which was optioned from Pacific Petroleum.
 The Astro alteration zone is located on the east side of the current PDL claim.